varkrish/labs-enablement-spring-ocp/basic/simple-microservice-client/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.redhat.openinnovationlabs.simple-microservice-client' is invalid and this project uses 'com.redhat.openinnovationlabs.simplemicroserviceclient' instead.
+* The original package name 'com.redhat.openinnovationlabs.microservice.simple-microservice-client' is invalid and this project uses 'com.redhat.openinnovationlabs.microservice.simplemicroserviceclient' instead.

 # Getting Started